DylanTheTucker/RetroMultithreadingAdventure/README.md

     - Handles specific attack target selection and damage calculation
     - Uses lambda expression with removeIf() to process defeated enemies
     - Awards experience and gold when enemies are defeated

-Multithreading Use:

-    - Will primarily occur in the GameManager class so that each game character can be passed in as a thread and an AtomicInteger counter will keep track of every "step."
-This way all multithreading implementation is kept in one place when necessary, with the only exception being implementing the Runnable interface.

-    Thread Architecture:
-    - Player Thread: Independent thread for player character, waits on stepLock for notifications
-    - StepManager Thread: Monitors global step counter and spawns enemy encounters
-    - CharacterEnemy Threads (Thief, Wizard): Independent threads that intelligently pursue/retreat
-    - Basic enemies (Slimes, TickiBirds) implement Runnable but do NOT run as separate threads; they execute battles synchronously on the game thread

-    Thread Coordination:
-    - Uses wait/notify pattern with stepLock for step synchronization
-    - Volatile flags (battleInProgress, shouldPlayerMove, playerHasMoved) for state management
-    - AtomicInteger for thread-safe counters (globalStepCounter, notificationCounter)
-    - Thread.join() for proper thread termination at game end

-    Concurrency Mechanisms:
-    - Synchronized methods: Player.gainExperience(), record statistics methods
-    - Synchronized blocks with explicit locks: Player gold/loot management (resourceLock)
-    - Dedicated locks: stepLock (game progression), resourceLock (player resources), inputLock (user input)
-    - Prevents race conditions on shared resources (experience, gold, battle statistics)

-API IDEA:

-    - An idea for an API I could use is one meant to enable multiplayer in the game.
-Maybe players either step together and get a turn to attack, or they step separately and the game is sort of like a race to the end.
-The API would call for data shared between the players and then use the data to sync their gameplay together.

 METHOD IMPLEMENTATION: